typovrak/nixos-launchers/README.md

 ## 📜 Code of conduct

-This project maintains a [code of conduct](CODE_OF_CONDUCT.md) to ensure a respectful, inclusive and constructive community.
+This project maintains a [code of conduct](.github/CODE_OF_CONDUCT.md) to ensure a respectful, inclusive and constructive community.

-## 🤝 Contributing

-Contributions, bug reports, feature requests and pull requests—are most welcome!
-Please review our [contributing guide](CONTRIBUTING.md) for workflow, coding standards and submission tips, then open an issue or submit a pull request.

 ## 🛡️ Security

-To report vulnerabilities or learn about supported versions and response timelines, please see our [security policy](SECURITY.md).
+To report vulnerabilities or learn about supported versions and response timelines, please see our [security policy](.github/SECURITY.md).

 ---